LangzeL/GD/Group Document.md

 The content page's UML has been added to the GitHub repository under the folder diagram. ([Uml.pdf](Diagram\Uml.pdf))

-The use case has been added to the GitHub repository under the folder diagram ([use case digram.pdf](Diagram\use case digram.pdf))
+The use case has been added to the GitHub repository under the folder diagram ([use case diagram.pdf](Diagram\use%20case%20digram.pdf))

 We decided that the content page should contain the following elements: